anteo/echopen/README.md

 The same `Add` function for attaching routes to the group is provided on the GroupWrapper, and convenience methods for `CONNECT`, `DELETE`, `GET`, `HEAD`, `OPTIONS`, `PATCH`, `POST`, `PUT`, and `TRACE` follow the same function signature, minus the method.

-## WithGroupMiddlewares
+## Configuration Functions

-Provides a list of middlewares that will be passed to the underlying `echo.Group()` call.
+- `WithGroupMiddlewares` - Provides a list of middlewares that will be passed to the underlying `echo.Group()` call.

-## WithGroupTags

-Calls WithTags for every route added to the group.
+- `WithGroupTags` - Calls `WithTags` for every route added to the group.

-## WithGroupSecurityRequirement

-Calls WithSecurityRequirement for every route added to the group.
+- `WithGroupSecurityRequirement` - Calls `WithSecurityRequirement` for every route added to the group.

 # Route Parameters